Diagnostic and Genetic Testing Guidance for HLH

-The diagnosis of HLH is often difficult.
-The symptoms of HLH may mimic that of infections or malignancies.
-Additionally, HLH is often observed in these settings, and can also occur in patients with rheumatologic disorders.
+The diagnosis of HLH is often challenging.
+HLH symptoms may mimic bad infections or even some kinds of cancers.
+Additionally, HLH can occur in patients with rheumatologic or autoimmune disorders.

-Mutations in RAB27a cause Griscelli syndrome, a related disorder that may or may not be associated with pigmentary defects.
-Mutations in genes that are important for granule mediated lymphocyte cytotoxicity are often found.
+- Mutations in RAB27a cause Griscelli syndrome, a related disorder that may or may not be associated with pigmentary defects.

-Mutations in XIAP / BIRC4 cause an X-linked form of familial HLH that is often referred to as XLP2.
+- Mutations in XIAP cause an X-linked form of familial HLH that is often referred to as XLP2.

 Specialized blood tests can rapidly screen patients for many of the genetic forms of HLH.
 Flow cytometric testing is available to screen for perforin, XIAP and SAP protein deficiencies.
-A functional assay to measure degranulation of NK cells is available (termed a “CD107a assay” in our laboratory) and detects patients with defects in the genes involved in degranulation (Munc 13-4, STXBP2, STX11, Rab27a and Lyst).
+A functional assay to measure the degranulation of NK cells is available (termed a “CD107a assay” in our laboratory).
+It detects patients with defects in the genes involved in degranulation (MUNC 13-4, STXBP2, STX11, Rab27a and Lyst).

-If you suspect a patient has HLH or FLH, laboratories at Cincinnati Children’s offer expert testing and clinical interpretation.
+If you suspect a patient has primary or secondary HLH, you can depend on Cincinnati Children’s laboratories for expert testing and clinical interpretation.

-All aspects of the HLH diagnostic process are supervised by the leaders of the Diagnostic Immunology Laboratory and the Molecular Genetics Laboratory who are part of the HLH Center of Excellence.
-We offer expert advice regarding appropriate tests to order for patients, and the interpretation of results as they relate to treatment of the patient.
+Leaders of the Diagnostic Immunology Laboratory and Molecular Genetics Laboratory supervise all aspects of the HLH diagnostic process.
+They offer expert advice regarding which tests to order for patients, the interpretation of results and how this data may impact treatment decisions.